Production of gold in the world

 The rise in the price of the ounce of gold had a stimulating effect on the world production of gold, it prevented that the production of gold does not drop brutally.
 It seems to me that this beginning (to be confirmed) of wave of depression of the production of gold has origins different that the preceding waves of depression from the XXème century, which had exogenic origins (firts and 2nd World Wars, monetary policy).
 Admittedly, there is a great inertia between the resumption of exploration and the production, but I am not sure that that is enough to explain this stagnation/lowers production of gold.
 In spite of this inertia, the production of gold should already give the first signs of recovery, nevertheless it is not the case.
 This stagnation/lowers production of gold seems me to have endogenous origins with the production of gold, it is not the world which cause a drop in the production of gold, it is the production which deprives the world of gold, which is very different.

 III.
-Future of the production
+Future of the production of gold?

 a.
 Increasingly weak gold concentration.